1. Who hired the EM&V team and why?

 The PUCT is committed to a thorough and independent evaluation of utility energy efficiency and load management programs to document load impacts and their compliance with regulatory and statutory objectives, understand why those effects occurred, and identify ways to improve current portfolios.

 The PUCT selected Tetra Tech to perform the third-party evaluation, measurement and verification of Texas utilities’ energy efficiency and load management portfolios.

-The Tetra Tech team also includes the following subcontractors: Texas Energy Engineering Services, Inc. (TEESI), The Cadmus Group, Itron, and Johnson Consulting Group.
+The Tetra Tech team also includes a subcontractor, Texas Energy Engineering Services, Inc. (TEESI).

 3. What is EM&V?

 Evaluation, Measurement and Verification (EM&V) is a catch-all phrase used in the energy industry to refer to a systematic, third-party review of the delivery and impacts of DSM programs.

 4. What are confidence intervals and how are they used in the EM&V effort?

 A confidence interval is a range of values that describes the uncertainty surrounding an estimate.
 Confidence intervals are one way to represent how "good" an estimate is; the larger a confidence interval for a particular estimate, the more caution is required when using the point estimate.